-The Group has significant grain and oilseed assets in Ukraine, and during 2018 and 2019 invested in a new railcar fleet to support its Odessa terminal activities (see "Results of Operations and Financial Position - As at, and for the year ended, 31 December 2019 - Value Chain").
+The Group has significant grain and oilseed assets in Ukraine, and during 2018 and 2019 invested in a new railcar fleet to support its Odessa terminal activities.
 It also has grains and sugar assets in Russia, and in 2017 completed a new grain terminal in Azov.
 Instability and unrest in Ukraine and the ongoing conflict with Russia have had an adverse effect on economies in the region, including Ukraine and Russia; and have led to the imposition of sanctions on certain individuals and companies in Russia, with Russia reciprocally imposing trade sanctions on certain goods and services originating in the EU and the United States.
 If the instability in Ukraine continues, tensions between Russia and Ukraine escalate further or new tensions between Russia and other countries emerge, or if further economic or other sanctions, such as further limitations on trade, are imposed in response to such instability and tensions, this could have a further adverse effect on the economies in the region, and on the Group's activities in the region.